sh1ggy/scribbly/README.md

 ## TODO
 - [ ] Refactor rust
-- [ ] Use probability values instead of k values in ml
 - [ ] Fix admin portal, add toast that it worked
 - [ ] Clear canvas
+- [ ] End to end testing that votes acutally work

+## Future
+- [ ] Use probability values instead of k values in ml
 - [ ] Find outsourced ai host like huggingface,
+- [ ] Custom classes